Press enter to search, esc to close

 We will only retain your information, usually in computer or manual files, for as long as is necessary to fulfil the purposes for which the information was collected; or as required by law; or as long as is set out in any relevant contract you may hold with us.
 For example:

 We recognise that your data is valuable, and we take all reasonable measures to protect it whilst it is in our care.
-We have put in place reasonable standards of technology and operational security in order to protect personal data from loss, misuse, alteration or destruction.
+We have put in place appropriate measures, including technical and organisational measures in order to protect personal data from loss, misuse, alteration or destruction.
 Similarly, we adopt a high threshold when it comes to confidentiality obligations such as secure servers, computer safeguards like firewalls, data encryption, annual penetration testing; and we enforce where possible, physical access controls to our buildings and files to keep data safe.

-We also have reasonable measures in place concerning external parties in order to further protect confidentiality of all data; to ensure all personal data is handled and processed in line with our data protection, confidentiality and information security policies.
+We also have appropriate measures in place, including technical and organisational measures concerning external parties in order to further protect confidentiality of all data; to ensure all personal data is handled and processed in line with our data protection, confidentiality and information security policies.

 If we have given you a username and password which enables you to access certain parts of your matter on our systems, you are responsible for keeping it confidential and secure at all times.
 Please do not share it with anyone.